-This recipe is what would happen if a frittata or an omelet and a bread bowl had a love child.
-A crispy, crunchy crust cradling a creamy, savory, soft egg and sausage center.
+Crispy, creamy egg boats are what would happen if a frittata or an omelet and a bread bowl had a love child.
+A crispy, crunchy crust cradling a creamy, savory, soft egg, ham, and vegetable center.
 How amazing does that sound?

 But do you ever feel like when it comes to breakfast or brunch, especially on holiday mornings, that you’re in a breakfast rut?
 Breakfast casseroles, eggs with hashbrowns or grits, pancakes, even waffles became mundane and boring.
 This recipe will break you out of that rut and is a welcome and delicious change of pace.